 Traditionally, businesses in the private sector have been able to engage contractors using personal services companies (or other intermediaries) without having to give too much thought to the contractor's status for tax purposes.
-This will change for large and medium-sized private-sector businesses under the proposed IR35 reforms.
-They will switch the responsibility for determining a contractor's status and, if appropriate, operating PAYE and National Insurance contributions (NICs) from the personal services company to the end-user business.
+This will change for large and mediumsized private-sector businesses under the proposed IR35 reforms.
+The reforms will switch the responsibility for determining a contractor's status and, if appropriate, operating PAYE and National Insurance contributions (NICs) from the personal services company to the end-user business.

 The government originally proposed that the IR35 reforms for the private sector would take effect in April 2020.
-In March 2020, however, it announced the postponement of the reforms for 12 months as one of the measures designed to help businesses during the Covid-19 pandemic.
+In March 2020, however, it postponed the reforms for 12 months as one of the measures designed to help businesses during the Covid-19 pandemic.